rimutaka/posts/lambda-url-with-cloudfront/readme-lambda-cors.md

 If your client app sends one OPTIONS request for every GET/POST it doubles the number of invocations.
 See the [Access-Control-Max-Age header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Max-Age) to reduce repeat OPTIONS calls by the same client.

-Returning CORS from the lambda function's code may be a good option if you need extra control over handling the OPTIONS requests.
+Returning CORS from the lambda function handler may be a good option if you need extra control over processing HTTP OPTIONS requests.

 ### Option 2: Configuring CORS headers in AWS Lambda settings

 Function URLs can be configured to let AWS handle CORS preflight requests (HTTP OPTIONS method) and add necessary headers to all the other HTTP methods after your lambda returns its response.

-This is a simpler and more reliable option that does not require any changes to the function's code.
+This is a simpler and more reliable option that does not require any changes to the function handler.

 ![CORS config option checkbox](./lambda-url-cors-checkbox.png)